seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **SALARINO**
 Why, I am sure, if he forfeit, thou wilt not take
-his flesh: what’s that good for?
+his flesh: what's that good for?

 **SHYLOCK**
 To bait fish withal: if it will feed nothing else,